The prinicpal investigator must be a first- or second-year Family Medicine resident and a member of the AAFP at the time of application.

-- Application: Resident Research Grants(3 page DOCX): Required application form, which must be completed and submitted by the deadline to Sharon Hunt.
+- Application: Resident Research Grants: Required application form, which must be completed and submitted by the deadline to Sharon Hunt.

 - Submitted application first receives an administrative review to verify that it has been properly prepared and completed.
 Only applications that adhere to the application instructions will be reviewed and considered.